Stojj2/Portfolio-Project-2/README.md

   - **Mobile FIRST**
     - Mobile First Chrome extension where used for screenshots

-## Supported screens and browsers
-  - For this web page different screen sizes were tested and no errors were found.
-This specific sizes were validated
-    - **Desktop** 1920×1080
-      - For this resolution the media query will style the website with new style
-    - **Tablet** 768x1024
-    - **Mobile** 360x640
-  - Browsers
-    - Google Chrom
 ## **Deployment**
  ### GitHub Pages
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows: